Luna5829/CG-Video-Display/README.md

-# CG-Video-Display
+# Cyber Grind Video Display
-An ultrakill mod that displays a custom video on the CG display board.
+An ultrakill mod that displays a custom video on the Cyber Grind display board.